-A. Nature of The owner of an object is free to dispose of it as he or she sees fit ownership within the limits of the law I. In general423

-He or she has the right to reclaim it from anyone withholding it from him or her and to protect it against any unwarranted interference.
+A. Nature of ownership I. In general 459 1 The owner of an object is free to dispose of it as he or she sees fit within the limits of the law.
+2 He or she has the right to reclaim it from anyone withholding it from him or her and to protect it against any unwarranted interference.
+Art.
+641 a 460 II.
+Animals 1 Animals are not objects.
+2 Where no special provisions exist for animals, they are subject to the provisions governing objects.

+B. Scope of ownership

+I. Constituent parts

+A constituent part is anything which, according to local custom, is held to be an essential part of an object and which cannot be detached without destroying, damaging or altering it.

 II.
-Animals Animals are not objects.

-Where no special provisions exist for animals, they are subject to the provisions governing objects.

-parts

-B. Scope of The owner of an object also has ownership of all its constituent parts. ownership

-I. Constituent A constituent part is anything which, according to local custom, is held to be an essential part of an object and which cannot be detached without destroying, damaging or altering it.

-II.
-Natural fruits The owner of an object also has ownership of its natural fruits.
+Natural fruits 1 The owner of an object also has ownership of its natural fruits.